 THAT is the kind of feed I want to follow.

-All of my favorite Instagram accounts have beautiful photos, don't yours?
-Great content usually means great photos and that's really what sparks my interest enough to follow them in the first place.
+All of my favorite Instagram accounts have beautiful photos ... don't yours?
+Great content usually means great photos which is what typically sparks my interest enough follow them in the first place.

 - Pick the right camera for travel

-Your phone just keeps getting a better and better camera with every new upgrade.
+Phones just keep getting a better and better camera with every yearly upgrade.
 It's pretty incredible actually and there's many awesome travel accounts that feature most (if not all) iPhone shots.
-If you can't afford a new camera, just start here!
-We've also got tips for taking better photos with your iPhone.
+If you can't afford a new camera, seriously just keep using your phone.

 If a new camera is in your budget, you can have so much fun with the different options available!
 Check out this link to compare your options and figure out which camera is best for you.
 You might even opt for traveling with your Polaroid camera!